HomeBlogThe Concept Monorepos

 • Simplified Management: Centralizes the management of dependencies and build processes.

-I've also implemented a monorepo with NX and pnpm workspace in my project
+I've also implemented a monorepo with NX package based in my project

-for sharing a UI library *button styles.
-While I may have over-engineered it for now 😂, I plan to add more packages in the future as the project grows.
+for sharing a UI components, While I may have over-engineered it for now 😂, I plan to add more packages in the future as the project grows.

 While monorepos may not be necessary for small projects or individual developers, they become increasingly advantageous as your codebase scales and requires more collaboration and shared components across teams.
 Setting up a monorepo can be a rewarding experience, leading to increased efficiency and code sharing across projects.
 However, it's important to adopt a monorepo only when you truly need it, such as when working on a complex product with a team.